-Water Damage is one of those problems that can spiral out of control when it goes unnoticed.
+Water damage is one of those problems that can spiral out of control when it goes unnoticed.
 The sooner you detect an issue like this, the less damage your home will undergo and the less money you will have to spend in fixing it.

 If your home begins to suffer from this pesky issue, you will find indicators of it in various places.
-The most common places that water stains occur are in windows, doors, flooring, and the ceiling.
+The most common places where you can find water stains are the windows, doors, flooring, and the ceiling.
 Regularly check your hardwood floors for evenness.
 Lift rugs to check floors thoroughly.
-When wood floors suffer from water damage they begin to warp and buckle.
+One way to check your wood floors for water damage is by observing if they are beginning to warp and buckle.

-If you have noticed warped flooring or water stains on any of the flooring in your home, the culprit may be an appliance – another one of 3 ways to know you have a water damage problem.
-Inspect the areas around things like your washing machine, the dishwasher, and refrigerator.
+The culprit may be an appliance.
+Inspect the areas around things like your washing machine, dishwasher, and refrigerator.
 It is common for these items to spring leaks from time to time, but you may not know until it is too late.

-Water stains on your window and door frames can be an indicator that water is leaking into your house from outside.
+This can be an indicator that water is leaking into your house from the outside.
 Also inspect ceilings for spots, which show signs of water damage, especially where the ceiling joins to an exterior wall.
-A ceiling stain probably means your roof is leaking and needs immediate attention.
+A ceiling stain may indicate a roof leak and must, therefore, be given attention.

 Leaks may appear in places not immediately visible, such as the sink or toilet.
 Do a thorough inspection of the area underneath the sink to ensure there are no leaky pipes causing problems.
 Check behind and around the base of the toilet.

 You might not see water damage all the time but you might, instead, hear it.
 If you hear a dripping sound or maybe running water, then that could also be a sign that you are dealing with water damage in your home.
 It’s better to locate the source of the sound and fix any broken pipes if the source is from a broken pipe.

 Increase in utility bills.